-DELE exams are certified by Spain’s official language institute El instituto Cervantes which was created by the Spanish government in 1991.
+DELE exams are certified by Spain’s official language institute El Instituto Cervantes which was created by the Spanish government in 1991.
 DELE exams follow the A1, A2, B1, B2, C1, C2 framework of CEFR.

 Level A – Basic Users

 .
-At this level a learner should be able to understand basic phrases and common expressions and have the ability to interact in a simple way if the other person speaks clearly and slowly.
+At this level, a learner should be able to understand basic phrases and common expressions and have the ability to interact in a simple way if the other person speaks clearly and slowly.

 They should understand common expressions related to immediate topics such as personal information, employment, and shopping and be capable of exchanging information simply and directly on routine matters.

 Level B – Independent Users

-B1 learners should also be able to deal with issues that arise while travelling in a country where the target language is spoken and describe experiences and give reasons for plans and opinions.
+B1 learners should also be able to deal with issues that arise while traveling in a country where the target language is spoken and describe experiences and give reasons for plans and opinions.

-Level B2 learners are classified as upper intermediate and should be able to interact confidently and regularly with native speakers.
+Level B2 learners are classified as upper-intermediate and should be able to interact confidently and regularly with native speakers.
 They are expected to be able to understand the main ideas of complex texts and produce their own detailed texts on many subjects.